mtiller/ModelicaBook/text/source/behavior/arrays/functions.rst

 that are designed to work with arguments that are arrays.
 But a very common use case is to apply a function element-wise to every element in a vector.
 Modelica supports this use case through a feature called "vectorization".
-If a function is designed to take a scalar but is passed an array instead, the Modelica compiler will automatically apply that function to each element in the vector.
+If a function is designed to take a scalar, but is passed an array instead, the Modelica compiler will automatically apply that function to each element in the vector.